soap-dispersed/time-series-project/README.md

 ### How did we do?

-If we had increased technology sales as suggested for the year 2017, it likely would have resulted in an average **monthly increase in profits of 63%**, yielding a **96% increase in total profit for the year**.
+If we had increased technology sales as suggested for the year 2017, we could have expected an average **monthly increase in profits of 63%**, yielding a **96% increase in total profit for the year**.

 Therefore, we strongly recommend conducting a similar analysis to determine which product line to expand in future years.